Join

 Reach us at the following email:

 Please note that the absence of a response does not mean we are not interested (especially in the case of graduate student applicants).
-In the case of graduate student applicants, please make sure that you’ve read all of information on this page about the application process.
+In the case of graduate student applicants, please make sure that you’ve read all of the information on this page about the application process.
 Crucially, while we would love to discuss research directions and fit earlier than the application process, there simply isn’t enough time to discuss with all applicants.
 When you apply, make sure to mention the LEAF lab and the PI’s name in your application, which will guarantee that we will consider it.

 When you send us an email, it helps us to know that you’ve read the information on this page.
 To increase your chances of a reply, please include the string “[LEAF-interest]” somewhere in the subject of your email.